-Are you looking for the most effective way to recruit students to your college or university?
-With so many college and university options out there these days, college recruitment has become a huge priority for higher education.
+Looking for the most effective way to recruit students to your college or university?
+With so many college and university options out there these days, recruitment has become a huge priority for higher education.
 That's where storytelling comes in.

-Stories evoke emotional connections with the story and storyteller, and stories also elicit actions, like applying to your school.
+Stories create an emotional connection between the audience and storyteller, and they compel action, like applying to your school.

-Tucked away on top of a hill in one of the most historical place in Massachusetts, Bentley University offers one of the most picturesque campuses in all of New England.
+Tucked away on top of a hill in one of the most historical places in Massachusetts, Bentley University offers a picturesque New England campus.

-To a 18 year old who grew up playing ice hockey in the suburbs of Philadelphia, and an aspiring entrepreneur, a New England business school offered so many opportunities.
+To an 18-year-old who grew up playing ice hockey in the suburbs of Philadelphia, and an aspiring entrepreneur, a New England business school provided so many opportunities.

 As the first one in my family to go to college, I was determined to make the most of it.

-The moment I arrived on campus, took a tour and looked out over the landscape from the new technology center located at the top of the hill, I knew Bentley University would be where I spent my next four years.
+The moment I arrived on campus and looked out over the landscape from the new technology center, I knew Bentley University would be where I'd spend the next four years.

-The business program was topnotch, the campus was incredible, and when I traveled up the road to Boston I had never seen so many young people, and such a clean, beautiful city.
+The business program was top-notch, the campus was incredible, and when I traveled up the road to Boston, I marveled at the number of young people roaming the clean, beautiful city.
 It drew me in.

 I was sold on the Bentley story, a story that I could easily make my own.

 The next four years were some of the greatest years of my life.
-I look back on that process, the stories that were shared with me, and I cannot imagine going to any other school.
+I think back to that process and the stories that were shared with me, and I cannot imagine having gone to any other school.

-I completed four internships while at Bentley and within a month of graduating, I had my first job.
+I completed four internships while at Bentley.
+Within a month of graduating, I had my first job.
 I was on my way to living my dreams.

-A college story is a simply a narrative focused on the essence of your school.
+A college story is simply a narrative focused on the essence of your school.

-A college story gives students a flavor for your college culture and conveys what it’s like to be a student at at your school.
+A college story gives students a taste of your college culture and conveys what it’s like to be a student at at your school.

-There is so much that goes on at colleges and universities that a college should never be short on content.
+There is so much that goes on at colleges and universities that you will never be short on content.

-One key is figuring out what differentiates your college from the competition and then focusing your college stories on those dimensions.
+Start by figuring out what differentiates your college from its competition, then craft college stories with that in mind.

 - Campus - A campus can sell students.
 It did for me.
 The campus section of a story is primed for visuals.
-Show students what your campus looks like, from a birds eye view, all the way to pictures of the dorms and lecture halls.
-Captivating campuses sell colleges.
+Show students what your campus looks like, from its vibrant outdoor spaces to its dorms.

-- Student Life - One of the biggest selling points for prospective students, and something you should put front and center in your college story, is student life.
+- Student Life - One of the biggest selling points for prospective students is student life.
 For many incoming freshman, this will be the first time they are away from home for an extended period of time.
-It’s critical that they know what life as a student at your college or university is going to be like.
+It’s critical they get a picture of what life as a student at your college or university will be like.

-- Athletics - Does your school have high level athletics programs?
+- Athletics - Does your school have high-level athletics programs?
 Are Saturday football games an amazing experience?
-Do students have the opportunity to participate in your athletics programs?
-Maybe you have a well known coach coaching one of your teams.
+Maybe you have a well-known coach coaching one of your teams.
 Highlight how students can get involved with your athletics programs in your college story.

 - Local Activities - A big selling point for me at Bentley University was that it was just a short drive away from Boston.
-Not only that, but all of the small towns that surrounded the campus also offered a lot to do.
 Prospective students want to know what there is to do outside of the college just as much as they want to know what there is to do within the college.

-- Job Placement - Las, but certainly not least, is job placement.
+- Job Placement - Last, but certainly not least, is job placement.
 For many prospective students, getting a college degree is the first step in securing that first job.
-Especially in today’s job market, if your college has exemplary job placement stats, be sure to explain that in your college story so students know that if they come to your school, and do well, they are very likely to find that dream job.
+If your college has exemplary job placement stats, be sure to explain that in your college story.
+Recruit students by setting them on a path to their dream job.

 When it comes to telling a great college story, keep it short.
 You don’t have to stuff every last bit of information about your college, the campus, your programs, etc. into one story.

-Especially in today’s society where people are inundated with information and more people are consuming content on-the-go, it’s much better to create short stories for students.
+In today’s society, where people are inundated with information and more people are consuming content on-the-go, it’s especially important to write short-form stories for students.

-With each short story, always be thinking in terms of conversion rates.
+With each concise story, always be thinking in terms of conversion rates.
 One story should convert a prospective student just enough to get them to consume your next story.

-Each successive story furthering their interest in your school, and each driving them to the next action.
+Each successive story furthers their interest in your school, driving them to the next best action.

 When creating short stories to recruit students, you want to start with a story that captivates prospective students and shows them all of the possibilities your college provides.
 This short story captures their attention and converts them into considering attending your college.